larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 This memo describes the moderation of disruptive participation across the IETF's various contribution channels.
-It establishes guardrails for moderation and a moderation team.
+It establishes guardrails for moderation and a moderator team.
 That team will develop a uniform set of guidelines and facilitate their consistent implementation with chairs and administrators.
 --- middle